Forewarning: this is a sensitive one…

 Embarrassing, ashamed, regret, guilt…we all have felt those emotions at one point or another whether we care to admit it or not.
 Negative situations do not show favoritism to certain individuals, instead as a ramification of sin we’re all at risk of being held objective to negativity.
 It can come from poor self-made choices, an innocent accident, or even someone’s misconstrued idea of us.

 I’ve been there, more than once, more times than I care to acknowledge.
-I’ve felt those negative moments of despair where you feel so lost and broken that you’ve almost become numb to feeling anything at all.
+I’ve felt those negative moments of despair where I’ve felt so lost and broken that I’ve almost become numb to feeling anything at all.
 Sometimes recalling those shameful experiences means revisiting dark corners where deep memories hide.

 Too often we vacate the idea of “speaking up” about a difficult encounter we’ve struggled with or currently struggle with.
 We cower to the idea of becoming vulnerable to someone else’s opinion of us if we would happen to open-up regarding a particular situation that seems less than favorable to ourselves and society.